+Methodologies

+Description

 Lecturing Master sessions follow the usual scheme for this type of teaching.
-In these sessions the CG3, CE1, CE2, CE4, CE8 competences are worked out Laboratory practical There will be several practical sessions guided by the teachers where the concepts learned in the theoretical classes will get entrenched.
+In these sessions the CG3, CE1, CE2, CE4, CE8 competences are worked out

+Laboratory practical There will be several practical sessions guided by the teachers where the concepts learned in the theoretical classes will get entrenched.
 Such practices, will use network devices (routers and switches) and / or virtualization software that will allow students to learn and practice at home.
 The practices to be considered will be sized to be approachable during their respective classroom sessions; although any student that needs so will be able to reproduce them at home with free virtualization software that will allow them to virtualize the behaviour of the network hardware used in the laboratory.
-Optional exercises may also be proposed, which students can do during non-attendance hours, and may review individually during office hours.
-Students will acquire competencies CB2, CB4, CG1, CG3, CG5, CE1, CE4, CE8 Autonomous practices Beyond the guided practices, the student will have to deploy / configure / implement some specific through ICT solutions, for certain scenarios, in an autonomous way.
+Students will acquire competencies CB2, CB4, CG1, CG3, CG5, CE1, CE4, CE8 Practices through ICT Beyond the guided practices, the student will have to deploy / configure / implement some specific solutions, for certain scenarios, in an autonomous way.
 In these activities CB2, CB4, CB5, CG1, CG3, CG5, CE1, CE4, CE8 are worked out.

 Personalized assistance Methodologies Description Lecturing During the office hours teachers will provide personalized attention to strengthen or guide students in the understanding of the theoretical concepts explained in the lectures or practical demonstration sessions; and to correct or reorient the small optional practical works derived from said laboratory classes.
 Laboratory practical This activity is interactive by definition, so it is expected that questions will flow naturally between teachers and students, and may involve other students in the answers.
-Autonomous practices through ICT Although the autonomous work is targeted to make students solve situations / challenges to be found in real systems on their own, during office hours, teachers will guide them by questioning the chosen solutions or suggesting alternative paths.
+Practices through IC Although the autonomous work is targeted to make students solve situations / challenges to be found in real systems on their own, during office hours, teachers will guide them by questioning the chosen solutions or suggesting alternative paths.

-Assessment Description Qualification n Training and Learning Results Laboratory practical They will be qualified as apt / unfit.
+Assessment Description Qualification Lea ing and Irning sults Laboratory practical They will be qualified as apt / unfit.
 Students will pass them if they attend all sessions of this type.
 If for some reason they miss any, they must do some complementary practical that teachers will establish.
-In some of the sessions / activities the student may be asked for an additional autonomous work (and its associated report) that will be quantitatively evaluated within the more general element called "Autonomous practices through ICT".
-0 A2 B5 C4 D4 A4 C8 D5 A5 Autonomous practices throug ICT Students must perform, in presence of the teachers, a practical demonstration hshowing the resolution of the different technical challenges posed, and face questions about the adopted solutions and their degree of completeness.
-This defense/interview will take place, in a general way, after the delivery deadline of the last ordered task, and before the beginning of the official exams period ir the corresponding call, and its definite date will be agreed on time between students and teachers.
-40 1 A2 B5 C1 D4 A4 C4 D5 A5 C8 Essay questions exam structure, composition and readability will affect final mark.
-A written exam will be carried out at the end of the semester, where the theoretical concepts taught in the lectures are evaluated, as well as the 60 A4 C1 D4 Practices report practical foundations derived from the classes / practical work carried out.
-The student's autonomous work should be reported appropriately with pertinen docs whose evaluation will be part of the more general evaluation of the documented task. t O C4 A4 B1 D4 B3 D5
+In some of the sessions / activities the student may be asked for an additional autonomous work (and its associated report) that will be quantitatively evaluated within the more general element called "Autonomous practices through ICT". - A2 B5 A4 A5 C4 D4 C8 D5 Practices through ICT Students must perform, in presence of the teachers, a practical demonstration showing the resolution of the different technical challenges posed, and face questions about the adopted solutions and their degree of completeness.
+This defense/interview will take place, in a general way, after the delivery deadline of the last ordered task, and before the beginning of the official exams period in the corresponding call, and its definite date will be agreed on time between students and teachers.
+A2 B5 A4 A5 C1 D4 C4 D5 C8 Every challenge or autonomous activity will require a written report, whose structure, composition and readability will affect final mark.
+Essay questions exam A written exam will be carried out at the end of the semester, where the theoretical concepts taught in the lectures are evaluated, as well as the practical foundations derived from the classes / practical work carried out.
+60 A4 C1 D4 C2 C4 Report of practices, practicum and external practices The student's autonomous work should be reported appropriately with pertinent docs whose evaluation will be part of the more general evaluation of the documented task. t 0 A4 B1 B3